thelonious/kld-affine/README.md

 * Vector2D
 * Matrix2D

 These have been extracted from kld-intersections so they can stand alone.

-As such, there are some parts of the API that I want to remove, but I will need to update kld-intersections before being able to do that.
-Specifically, I would like to remove all self-mutable methods in preference of a more functional approach that creates a new instance with each modification.
+Please note that as of version 0.0.7, all of the self-modifying functions (like addEquals, subtractEquals, etc.) have been removed.

 Install
 -------